iCliniq Logo

 Treatment plan

-Lamisil cream (Terbinafine), apply three times a day for 7 to 14 days or Daktacort cream (Miconazole, Hydrocortisone), apply three times a day for 7 to 14 days.
-Wash your own clothes and bed linens separately as it is infectious.
+The treatment plan is to take Lamisil cream (Terbinafine), applied three times a day for 7 to 14 days, or Daktacort cream (Miconazole, Hydrocortisone), applied three times a day for 7 to 14 days.
+Wash your clothes and bed linens separately as it is infectious.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!